JitaoZheng/SLR_GraspableTargetDetection/README.md

 catkin_make
 ```
-If you don't have yet installed Point Cloud Library (PCL), you can install it by typing:
+If you haven't yet installed Point Cloud Library (PCL), you can install it by typing:

 ```
 sudo apt install libpcl-dev